 Tourist Visa – All US, Canadian and Australian tourists can enter Argentina without a visa.
 However, a Reciprocity fee prior to entering is required and must be done thru the credit card-based online system on the Dirección Nacional de Migraciones website.
 Effective March 24, 2016, the Argentina Reciprocity Fee charged to US citizens is temporarily suspended until a further executive order is issued.
 Travelers from other foreign countries may visit the website as well to check if visa is required.

 Currency Exchange – When traveling to Argentina, bring cash, especially US dollars (50 and 100 dollar bills are recommended, as lower denominations often get a worse exchange rate).
 Argentina has two conversion rates for US dollars and you will really feel the big difference of both rates once you traveled the country.
-Here’s the conversion rate of US dollars to Argentinian pesos as of this writing:

 This difference is brought by the 2011 crisis when the government attempts to reduce inflation and increase confidence in pesos.
 Argentine residents were almost completely barred from purchasing dollars, but because the residents rely on dollars, a black market has emerged with a separate rate called “blue dollar”.